13 Atmospheric Properties

 Summary & Closure

 When dealing with the performance of flight vehicles in the Earth’s atmosphere, it is essential to know (or estimate) the air density in which the vehicle is flying.
-The power and thrust from air-breathing powerplants are also affected by the air density in which they operate, their performance generally diminishing with increasing altitude and/or increasing temperature.
+The power and thrust from air-breathing powerplants are also affected by the air density in which they operate, and their performance generally diminishes with increasing altitude and/or temperature.
 To address these challenges, aeronautical engineers must have a deep understanding of the properties of the air in the troposphere and how these properties may impact the performance of their aircraft.
 They use this knowledge to make informed decisions about the design of the aircraft and to conduct tests to ensure that the aircraft meets its performance and safety requirements.

 The International Standard Atmosphere (ISA) model forms a basis for standardization.
 The ISA is used universally in engineering and practical aviation, including as a basis for instrumentation calibration.
 The International Organization for Standardization (ISO) publishes the ISA model as ISO 2533:1975.
 The International Civil Aviation Organization (ICAO) has also adopted the ISA model, which is used universally throughout aviation.
 There are also various extended atmospheric models to represent the characteristics of the atmosphere above the tropopause and into space, which may be needed for multiple reasons, including estimates of the drag on satellites in low Earth orbit.
 It may also be necessary to know the properties of the atmospheres on other planets, such as for probes or landers.